Dalek

-The Daleks (/ˈdɑːlɛks/ DAH-leks) are a fictional extraterrestrial race of extremely xenophobic mutants principally portrayed in the British science fiction television programme Doctor Who.
-They were conceived by writer Terry Nation and first appeared in the 1963 Doctor Who serial The Daleks, in casings designed by Raymond Cusick.
+The Daleks (/ˈdɑː.lɛks/, DAH-leks) are a fictional extraterrestrial race who appear in the British science fiction television programme Doctor Who.
+They first appeared in the 1963 Doctor Who serial The Daleks.
+The Daleks are a highly xenophobic militant race who seek to destroy all non-Dalek life in the universe.
+They serve as the archenemies of the series' protagonist, the Doctor, who often comes into conflict with the Daleks throughout the show.